 Benefits this feature helps you with

-- Speed up bulk purchasing by having the purchased products automatically broken down into other products i.e. purchasing in large units of measure and breaking down into smaller units, see Multiple Units of Measure.
+Speed up purchasing by having the purchased products automatically broken down into other products.
+For purchasing in large units of measure and automatically breaking down into smaller units, see Multiple Units of Measure.

 Disassembling a product works just like Assembling does in Unleashed, except in reverse!
 It works by allowing you to reverse an assembly or disassemble kitted products in Unleashed.